Ano217/Exploration-of-Zoomable-Empathetic-Visualizations/README.md

 # Exploration-of-Zoomable-Empathetic-Visualizations

-This projet use Git LFS to manage large files
+This project uses Git LFS to manage large files
-To use it, please follow theses steps :
+To use it, please follow these steps :

 - Navigate to [git-lfs.com](https://git-lfs.com/) and click Download.
 - On your computer, locate the downloaded file.